drbean/curriculum/pages/homepage/html/fortunes.md

 No mind?
 No matter.
 No matter?
 Never mind.
 %
+How are then and now?
+Now and then.
+%
 What I allow I teach,
 and all I teach is all that is allowed.
 --Dr Bean